mnie-fallback/MNie.github.io/_posts/2020-01-08-estatesOnMap.md

 ---
 layout: post
-title: Visualization of estates on a map via Fable
+title: Visualization of estates on a map with Fable
 ---

 Hi,